BitsOfBinary/bitsofbinary.github.io/_posts/2023-01-06-100daysofyara-day-6.markdown

 You can optionally run `make check` to see if all the tests pass for YARA as well, although if you're able to run `yara --help` at this stage as see output then you'll know it has compiled and installed correctly!

-The LNK module is available for any operating system, so you can compile it as normal for Linux/macOS, or use the Visual Studio projects to build it for Windows.
+The LNK module is available for any operating system, so you can compile it as normal for Linux/macOS, or use the Visual Studio projects to build it for Windows. [@r0ny_123](https://twitter.com/r0ny_123) also pointed out to me that you can grab Windows binaries from the AppVeyor builds (i.e. part of the regular CI/CD applied to YARA), e.g.: [https://ci.appveyor.com/project/plusvic/yara/build/job/wthlb30bklmlns0a/artifacts](https://ci.appveyor.com/project/plusvic/yara/build/job/wthlb30bklmlns0a/artifacts)

 You can test if it the LNK module itself is working properly by trying to run the following rule and making sure there are no errors:
 ```
 import "lnk"